Subscribe to Events¶

 };

-As shown, after you provided the two addresses with conditional formatting, you should have received two logs with the same subscription ID.
+As shown, after you provided the two addresses with conditional formatting, you should have received two logs with the same subscription.
 Events emitted by transactions from different addresses will not throw any logs to this subscription.

-This example showed how you could subscribe to just the event logs of a specific contract, but the Web3.js library provides other subscription types that will be covered in the following sections.
+This example showed how you could subscribe to just the event logs of a specific contract, but the same approach applies to other subscription types covered in the following sections.

 Subscribe to Incoming Pending Transactions¶